anilsurathu/senior_bioinf_aptitude_test_0525/README.md

 # Senior Bioinformatician Aptitude Test May 2025
  > **Amendment** There was a mistake in the task below as you cannot make a forked repo private.
-Please clone this repo and create a new repo on you own GitHub account instead.
+Please clone this repo and create a new repo on your own GitHub account instead.
 ```
 git clone --bare https://github.com/quadram-institute-bioscience/senior_bioinf_aptitude_test_0525.git
 cd senior_bioinf_aptitude_test_0525